Read on to learn about eCommerce marketing, the strategies you can use for your business, and some resources you can access to grow your knowledge.

 Here are three easy ways to start eCommerce marketing:

-First, use an eCommerce marketplace.
+First, use an online marketplace.
 These are websites where multiple businesses run online storefronts.
 They're a great option for businesses as their primary source of revenue or as an additional sales channel.
 This is because they reach a much larger audience with less effort.

 Second, focus on customer satisfaction.
 One of the most successful forms of marketing in the digital age is customer reviews.
 In fact, more than 90% of shoppers read reviews before making an online purchase.
 By focusing on the customer experience, you're more likely to receive positive reviews that will increase your sales.
 It will also make customer retention easier.